nicklockwood/SwiftFormat/README.md

          baz                 baz
        ]                 ]

-*knrBraces* - implements K&R style braces, where the opening brace is on the same line as related code:
+*braces* - implements K&R (default) or Allman-style indentation, depending on format options:

     if x                 if x {
     {                        //foo